Medicare Supplements

 Considering a supplemental cancer insurance policy?

-After heart disease, cancer is the second leading cause of death in the United States.1 The American Cancer Society estimates there will be 1,898,160 new cancer cases and 608,570 deaths in the United States in 2021.2 With breast cancer being the most common form of cancer in women, and prostate for men, the lifetime risk of developing cancer in the United States is almost 40%, or more than one in three Americans.2
+After heart disease, cancer is the second leading cause of death in the United States.1 The American Cancer Society estimates there will be 1.9 million new cancer cases and approximately 609,360 deaths from cancer in the United States in 2022.2 With breast cancer being the most common form of cancer in women, and prostate for men, the lifetime risk of developing cancer in the United States is almost 40%, or more than one in three Americans.2

 Financing cancer